 Viceregal Lodge is located on the Observatory hill, one of the seven hills of Shimla.
 The building was constructed as a resident place of Lord Dufferin, the Viceroy of India.
 The architecture of the building was simply amazing as it was designed in famous Jacobethan style.

-The Gaiety Theatre, the heart of the old town hall is a remarkable piece of Victorian-theatre architecture.
+The Gaiety Theater, the heart of the old town hall is a remarkable piece of Victorian-Theater architecture.
 It was designed by renowned architect Henry Irwin, who also designed Viceregal Lodge.
-The theatre personifies the cultural heritage of Shimla and Himachal Pradesh.
-This one of the oldest theatres in Asia was Britishers favorite hangout destination during pre-independence era of India.
+The Theater personifies the cultural heritage of Shimla and Himachal Pradesh.
+This one of the oldest Theaters in Asia was Britishers favorite hangout destination during pre-independence era of India.
 Today also in the Art Gallery, you will see work by nationally and internationally acclaimed Indian artists.

 Chail Palace is located in Chail, Himachal Pradesh.
 It was built by Maharaja of Patiala Bhupinder Singh when he was expelled from Shimla by Lord Kitchener.
 He constructed the Palace as his Summer Capital for the warm months.

-Chail is surrounded with magnificent deodar forests, and Shimla was directly visualized.
-Most importantly, Chail is situated at an altitude of 2226 m higher than the normal sea level.
+Chail is surrounded with magnificent Deodar forests, and Shimla was directly visualized.
+Most importantly, Chail is situated at an altitude of 2226 Meter higher than the normal sea level.
 Today it is turned as a hotel under the ownership of Himachal Tourism.